 ASRC Training Standards

-ASRC Administrative Manual
+ASRC Administration Manual

-Taken together, these documents provides a framework describing how to interact both within the ASRC and with external agencies.
+Taken together, these documents provide a framework outlining resource interaction and functional expectations both within the ASRC and with external entities.

-1.1 General Information about the General Administration Manual
+A. General Information about the ASRC Administration Manual

-1.1.1 Authority -- Article I of the ByLaws of the Appalachian Search and Rescue Conference, Inc. (ASRC), grants the Board of Directors (Board) the power to establish and publish procedures and policies for the ASRC, including these General Administration procedures.
+1. Authority -- Article I, Section 2.1.2.7 of the Bylaws of the Appalachian Search and Rescue Conference, Inc. (ASRC), grants the Board of Directors (Board) the power to establish and publish procedures and policies for the ASRC, including these Administration procedures.